 Rather than fossil-fuel boilers, a geothermal well heat pump system will provide heating and cooling to the building.
 Bala is involved in the design of active chilled beam systems and radiant heating and cooling systems to improve energy efficiency of the building.

-Another major design component are the photovoltaic panels on the building roof with a system capacity is 1,000 kW.
-These 3,400 panels will offset 30% of the total annual energy consumption for the facility.
+The design includes 283 geothermal wells and a roof-top photovoltaic system with over 75,000 panels.
+These panels will offset 30% of the total annual energy consumption for the facility.